History & Staff

 D.M. had three sons; Albert, Edward and Otto.
 All three sons were involved in the business, but it was Albert, a decorated WW II veteran, who was the most active in the funeral home.

-The Georges ran the only funeral home in Aiken County and in 1948, they outgrew the Richland Ave. location and purchased the current building at 211 Park Ave.
+The Georges ran the only funeral home in Aiken and in 1948, they outgrew the Richland Ave. location and purchased the current building at 211 Park Ave.

 The home was owned by the Stevenson family prior to the war and was named Deodora.
 The house burned and was sold to Capt. and Mrs. Bell.
 The Bells rebuilt and operated a boarding house called The Bell House.
 The house was later sold to the Snow family and was part of the famous "Winter Colony" of Aiken.
 The Snow family was from the north, and they came to Aiken to escape the harsh, northern winters.
 The house is over 8,500 square feet and has three floors and a full basement.
 It contained two kitchens for servants to prepare meals for family and guests.